ongbt/ETL/README.md

       ...
 ```
 #### Parameters:
+- mapping: dict - The dictionary specifying the column names as keys and the sort orders (True for ascending, False for descending) as values.
+  - column_name: column to sort
   - ascending: sort ascending for this column_name?
 #### Example:
 ```
 - sort: